ganeti/ganeti/doc/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If an instance is built in highly available mode, it currently runs and
-both its nodes are running fine, you can at migrate it over to its
+both its nodes are running fine, you can migrate it over to its
 secondary node, without downtime.
 On the master node you need to run::

   $ gnt-instance migrate %INSTANCE_NAME%